aussiesindhu/Lexis/Data Processing/Readme.md

 ##MountainAndStateDataConversion.py
 Written by Shubham Gupta, to convert Mountain and State Data geoquery into sentences.

+##_cities.py
+##_river.py
+Written by Sindhu Mukunda, to convert River and Cities Data geoquery to sentences.

 ##GeoQueryToJSON.py
 Written by Sagar Narang, to convert GeoQuery Prolog data into JSON format.